partiql/partiql-lang-kotlin/docs/wiki/documentation/Numeric Data Type & Arithmetic Operations.md

 ```

 ### Bitwise And
-Performs a bitwise logical AND operation between two integer values.
+Performs a bitwise logical AND action between two integer values.

 Syntax
 : `expression & expression`